sunsingerus/site-sunsingerus/_posts/2018-01-22-how-to-check-bash-options.md

 if is_print_commands_enabled; then
         echo "set -x detected"
 else
-        echo "NO set -x detetced"
+        echo "NO set -x detected"
 fi
 </pre>